Khonology2/Module5/README_RENDER_DEPLOYMENT.md

 2. Your Flutter project pushed to a GitHub repository
 3. Environment variables configured (if needed)

+> **Note for Windows Users:** You don't need the Render CLI to deploy!
+You can deploy directly through Render's web dashboard.
+See [RENDER_CLI_WINDOWS.md](./RENDER_CLI_WINDOWS.md) if you want to install the CLI, but it's optional.

 ## Deployment Steps

 ### Option 1: Using render.yaml (Recommended)